michelle-jx/activity-search-project-JS/README.md

 Project Pitch:
 Our project aims to let users search for books using a group of different criteria, including: title, author, subject, etc.
 We'll be using the Open Library API as a database to pull from.

+Features we'd like to include:
+-allows users to search with a variety of queries -renders each book as a card, displaying details such as author, genre, and cover image (click event) -users can leave comments and ratings for each book (submit event)